Harrison Smith

-Harrison Smith (born February 2, 1989) is an American professional football safety for the Minnesota Vikings of the National Football League (NFL).
+Harrison Smith (born February 2, 1989), nicknamed "the Hitman", is an American professional football safety for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish and was selected by the Vikings in the first round of the 2012 NFL draft with the 29th overall pick.

 In 2017, Smith was graded the third-best player in the NFL by Pro Football Focus (PFF).
 His season grade of 98.8 was also the highest among safeties in PFF history.
 He was named to his third straight Pro Bowl on January 22, 2018, and was named first-team All-Pro.
 He followed with a 4th consecutive Pro Bowl in 2019 and second-team All-Pro.

 Early life

 Smith attended Knoxville Catholic High School in Knoxville, Tennessee.
 In his senior season, he gained 1,340 yards rushing to go with 19 touchdowns, caught 23 passes for 453 yards and six touchdowns, and also made 61 tackles, two tackles for loss, two interceptions, and caused two fumbles on defense.
 He was named Gatorade Football Player of the Year in Tennessee in 2006.

 In addition to football, Smith also played basketball and ran track.
 In track, he competed primarily as a jumper.
 In 2007, he won the state meet in the high jump with a height of 6 ft 4 in and the decathlon, scoring 6,230 points; he also won a silver medal in the triple jump (46 ft 1 in) and a bronze in the long jump (21 ft 8.5 in).
 He had a career-best leap of 2.03 meters (6.8 ft) in the high jump.

 Considered a four-star recruit by Rivals.com, he was listed as the No. 25 athlete in the nation.
 Many scouts believed he could play offense or defense in college.
 He chose Notre Dame over numerous Power 5 offers.